The Top 3 White Paint Colours for Kitchen Cabinets

 Warm whites, cool whites, dirty whites, pink, blue, green – you name a colour, white’s got it covered!
 And choosing a white can be a HARROWING experience, especially if you aren’t starting from scratch and have existing finishes to coordinate with.
-So, I’ve narrowed it down to a few of my faves for you to check out that should be white up your alley.
+So, I’ve narrowed things down to a few of my fave, ‘go-to whites’ for you to check out that should be white up your alley.

-P.S.
-The best way to pick your colour is to pick up ALL of these colour chips and compare them to each other.
-This will really help you to narrow down the undertones and decide which one best suits you and your home.
+BTW: The best way to pick your fave white is to compare them to each other.
+This will really help you narrow down the undertones and decide which one best suits you and your home.

 - BM Chantilly Lace.
 This is a popular one with designers.
 Personally, I find it a stitch too icy and while it does act ‘white’, there are other ways to do it without the icy edge, such as…

 - BM Super White.
-This is just a touch softer while doing the same thing – looking like white
+This is just a touch softer while doing the same thing as Chantilly – looking like white

 See more of this kitchen here: A Contemporary New Home

 2. Benjamin Moore Cloud White CC-40

-Definitely the most popular off-white.
-Cloud White looks like a ‘real white’ UNTIL you place it next to a ‘real white’ (like paper or my butt cheeks – hehe, I know my Mom will want me to take that line out…I am so classy sometimes).
+Definitely the most popular soft white, Cloud White looks like a ‘real white’ UNTIL you place it next to a ‘real white’ (like paper or my butt cheeks – hehe, I know my Mom will want me to take that line out…I am so classy sometimes).

 Cloud White has a subtle yellow undertone with a grounded neutral base which makes it not as stark as a traditional white.
-However, if you already have ‘white’ trim or windows, you will notice the difference.
+However, if you already have ‘white’ trim, white appliances or white windows, you WILL notice the difference.

 See more Cloud White here: A Maple Kitchen Makeover with Cloud White